Essential Travel Advice

 Electronic Travel Authorisation (eTA)

 From March 15, 2016, visa-exempt foreign nationals who fly to or transit through Canada will need an Electronic Travel Authorization (eTA).
 Exceptions include U.S. citizens and travellers with a valid visa.
 For more information about the eTA system, and to apply online, visit the official Canadian government website.
 If you’re travelling by land or sea, you won’t need an eTA when you enter Canada.
 However, you must travel with acceptable travel documents and identification.
+A current fee of CAD 7.00 applies to each applicant.

 Travelling with children